-This section mainly introduces how to output Sine waveforms (frequency 20 kHz, amplitude 2.5 Vpp, offset 500 mV{dc}, start phase 90°) from the [CH1] connector.
+This section mainly introduces how to output Sine waveforms (frequency 20 kHz, amplitude 2.5 Vpp, offset 500 mVdc, start phase 90°) from the [CH1] connector.

-- 1. Select the output channel: Press Output1 on the front panel or tap the channel output configuration status bar to select CH1. - 2.
+- 1. Select the output channel: Press Output1 on the front panel or tap the channel output configuration status bar to select CH1.
+At this time, the channel is indicated in red in the status bar. - 2.
 Select Sine waveforms: Press Menu on the front panel, and then the waveform selection interface is displayed.
 Tap Continuous and then select the "Sine" icon to go to the sine waveform parameter setting interface automatically. - 3.
 Set frequency: Tap the Freq parameter input field to input 20 with the pop-up numeric keypad, and then select the unit "kHz".
 Tap "Ok". - 4.
 Set amplitude: Tap the Ampl parameter input field to input 2.5 with the pop-up numeric keypad, and then select "Vpp" as the unit.
 Tap "Ok". - 5.
 Set offset voltage: Tap the Offset parameter input field to input 500 with the pop-up numeric keypad, and then select "mVdc" as the unit.
 Tap "Ok". - 6.
 Set start phase: Tap the Phase parameter input field to input 90 with the pop-up numeric keypad, and then select "°" as the unit.
 Tap "Ok". - 7.
 Enable channel output: Press Output1 and the backlight turns on.
 Also, you can tap the channel output configuration status bar to enable the channel output.
-Then, the channel status is highlighted (i.g. to enable the Sine signal is output from the [CH1] connector based on the current configurations. - 8.
-Observe the output waveform: Connect the [CH1] connector of DG800 to the oscilloscope by using the BNC cable.
+Then, the channel status is highlighted (i.g. to enable the channel signal is output from the [CH1] connector based on the current configurations. - 8.
+Observe the output waveform: Connect the [CH1] connector of DG900 to the oscilloscope by using the BNC cable.
 The waveform is as shown in the figure below.